-- 1) A brief description of the marine and estuarine ecosystems that comprise EFH in the Western Pacific Region (2.0 EFH in the Western Pacific Region). - 2) A discussion, by broad categories, of the non-fishing activities and other sources of stress that could affect EFH in the Western Pacific Region, (3.0 Non-fishing Activities and Other Sources of Stress). - 3) An assessment of potential effects of stressors on the marine and estuarine ecosystem that comprise the region's EFH (4.0 Ecological Stressors in the Marine Environment). - 4) A discussion of cumulative effects with specific guidance for assessing the effects of multiple stressors (5.0 Cumulative Effects). - 5) A list of conservation measures to avoid, minimize, mitigate, or otherwise offset adverse effects (6.0 Conservation and Enhancement Recommendation). - 6) A comprehensive bibliography of relevant references reviewed and cited in this report ( - 7) - 8) 8.0 References).
+- 1) A brief description of the marine and estuarine ecosystems that comprise EFH in the Western Pacific Region (Section 2.0). - 2) A discussion, by broad categories, of the non-fishing activities and other sources of stress that could affect EFH in the Western Pacific Region, (Section 3.0). - 3) An assessment of potential effects of stressors on the marine and estuarine ecosystem that comprise the region's EFH (Section 4.0). - 4) A discussion of cumulative effects with specific guidance for assessing the effects of multiple stressors (Section 5.0). - 5) A list of conservation measures to avoid, minimize, mitigate, or otherwise offset adverse effects (Section 6.0). - 6) A comprehensive bibliography of relevant references reviewed and cited in this report (Section 8.0).